-The purpose of utilizing embryo in the medical field also provides an impact on considering an embryo as human life or a definite human stem cell source.
+The purpose of utilising an embryo in the medical field also provides an impact on considering an embryo as human life or a definite human stem cell source.

 Medical experts and ethical researchers have defined embryo depending upon its diverse discursive fields.

-According to this strategy, ‘the embryo’ term is used to describe or characterize for symbolizing moral status; whereas, ‘an embryo’, is used to describe an outcome of the IVF process.
+According to this strategy, ‘the embryo’ term is used to describe or characterize for symbolising moral status; whereas, ‘an embryo’, is used to describe an outcome of the IVF process.

-Therefore, a variety of point of views has resulted because the embryo is considered as pro-life but utilized for harvesting embryonic stem cells from frozen embryos, which are intended to be discarded from fertility clinics.
+Therefore, a variety of points of view has resulted because the embryo is considered as pro-life but utilised for harvesting embryonic stem cells from frozen embryos, which are intended to be discarded from fertility clinics.

-Through recent medical development, stem cell research has come out as one of the most promising technique to cure multiple diseases.
+Through recent medical development, stem cell research has come out as one of the most promising techniques to cure multiple diseases.

-However, the stem cell research process explained as “the dismemberment of living, distinct human beings”, and is believed to be bit unethical as to use embryonic stem cell, because the embryo is considered as pro-life.
+However, the stem cell research process explained as “the dismemberment of living, distinct human beings”, and is believed to be a bit unethical as to use embryonic stem cells, because the embryo is considered as pro-life.

-Adaptation of frozen embryo is highly appreciated to save human life and prevent surplus or are smashed for research utilization.
+Adaptation of frozen embryos is highly appreciated to save human life and prevent surplus or are smashed for research utilisation.

-In 2005, the former U.S President George Bush appreciated frozen embryo adoption program and has increased the funding for adult stem cell research to avoid destruction of emerging human life by utilizing human embryonic stem cells.
+In 2005, former U.S President George Bush appreciated the frozen embryo adoption program and has increased the funding for adult stem cell research to avoid the destruction of emerging human life by utilising human embryonic stem cells.